Are you a graduate student at Campbellsville, EKU, Lindsey Wilson, or UC seeking your mental health practicum placement?

 What is AugmentMC?

-/og ment em see/
+aug-ment-mc /og ment em see/ noun

-a grant program that partners McCreary County Schools with Campbellsville University, Eastern Kentucky University, Lindsey Wilson College, and University of the Cumberlands, placing their mental health graduate students within the school system for their practicum hours.
+A grant program that partners McCreary County Schools with Campbellsville University, Eastern Kentucky University, Lindsey Wilson College, and University of the Cumberlands, placing their mental health graduate students within the school system for their practicum hours.
 It not only benefits the participating graduate students, but McCreary County schools, our students, and our community as well.

 Embarking on the journey to become a mental health professional is both challenging and rewarding.
 As the landscape of mental health care evolves, the significance of practical experience cannot be overstated.
 One innovative avenue that offers numerous benefits for mental health graduate students is the practicum in the school system.
 Let’s explore why this experience, coupled with a stipend, access to a diverse clinical landscape, support from working professionals, and the opportunity to make a difference in the community, is a game-changer for these aspiring professionals.